 (2) Ammonium nitrate and magazines in which blasting agents are stored must be located no closer to magazines in which high explosives or other blasting agents are stored than the minimum distances specified in the table of distances for the separation of ammonium nitrate and blasting agents in § 555.220.
 However, the minimum distances for magazines in which explosives and blasting agents are stored from inhabited buildings, etc., may not be less than the distances specified in the table of distances for storage of explosives materials in § 555.218.
-[T.D.
-ATF-87, 46 FR 40384, Aug.
-7, 1981, as amended by T.D.
-ATF-293, 55 FR 3722, Feb.
-5, 1990; T.D.
-ATF-400, 63 FR 44999, 45003, Aug.
-24, 1998]

-- § 555.207 Construction of type 1 magazines.
 A type 1 magazine is a permanent structure: a building, an igloo or "Army-type structure", a tunnel, or a dugout.
-It is to be bullet-resistant, fire-resistant, weather-resistant, theft-resistant, and ventilated. - (a) Buildings.
+It is to be bullet-resistant, fire-resistant, weather-resistant, theft-resistant, and ventilated.

+(a) Buildings.
 All building type magazines are to be constructed of masonry, wood, metal, or a combination of these materials, and have no openings except for entrances and ventilation.
 The ground around building magazines must slope away for drainage or other adequate drainage provided.

 (1) Masonry wall construction.
 Masonry wall construction is to consist of brick, concrete, tile, cement block, or cinder block and be not less than 6 inches in thickness.
-Hollow masonry units used in construction must have all hollow spaces filled with welltamped, coarse, dry sand or weak concrete (at least a mixture of one part cement and eight parts of sand - (2) Fabricated metal wall construction.
+Hollow masonry units used in construction must have all hollow spaces filled with well-tamped, coarse, dry sand or weak concrete (at least a mixture of one part cement and eight parts of sand with enough water to dampen the mixture while tamping in place).
+Interior walls are to be constructed of, or covered with, a non-sparking material.

+(2) Fabricated metal wall construction.
 Metal wall construction is to consist of sectional sheets of steel or aluminum not less than number 14-gauge, securely fastened to a metal framework.
 Metal wall construction is either lined inside with brick, solid cement blocks, hardwood not less than four inches thick, or will have at least a six inch sand fill between interior and exterior walls.
-Interior walls are to be 46 constructed of, or covered with, a nonsparking material.
+Interior walls are to be constructed of, or covered with, a non-sparking material.

-with enough water to dampen the mixture

-while tamping in place).
-Interior walls

-are to be constructed of, or covered

-with, a nonsparking material.

-- (3) Wood frame wall construction.
+(3) Wood frame wall construction.
 The exterior of outer wood walls is to be covered with iron or aluminum not less than number 26-gauge.
-An inner wall of, or covered with nonsparking material will be constructed so as to provide a space of not less than six inches between the outer and inner walls.
-The space is to be filled with coarse, dry sand or weak concrete. - (4) Floors.
-Floors are to be constructed of, or covered with, a nonsparking material and shall be strong enough to bear the weight of the maximum quantity to be stored.
-Use of pallets covered with a nonsparking material is considered equivalent to a
+An inner wall of, or covered with non-sparking material will be constructed so as to provide a space of not less than six inches between the outer and inner walls.
+The space is to be filled with coarse, dry sand or weak concrete.

+(4) Floors.
+Floors are to be constructed of, or covered with, a non-sparking material and shall be strong enough to bear the weight of the maximum quantity to be stored.
+Use of pallets covered with a non-sparking material is considered equivalent to a floor constructed of or covered with a non-sparking material.